How to Save Money and Planet: Reducing Environmental Impact

 Ocean Conservancy’s International Coastal Cleanup says plastic bottles rank as the third most collected plastic trash item during coastal cleanups (the only items found more often are food packaging and cigarette butts).
 In addition to that, you can usually fill your bottle with water for free in public places like drinking fountains… If you have a bottle, that is.

 This one’s especially important in summer when we spend a lot of time outside and lose more liquids due to sweating more.
 The price of a good quality reusable bottle is comparable to that of 20 plastic water bottles ($20 – which is also the minimum payout sum on Honeygain!), but it lasts way longer – plus, it will keep your drink at your preferred temperature and reduce your environmental impact.
+In fact, reusing your bottles is a great example of the Reduce, Reuse, Recycle principle, which can help you save loads by simply thinking twice about throwing anything away!

 4. Time your showers… the fun way!